 a2 Milk New Zealand Class Action

 There are class actions against The a2 Milk Company Limited in Victoria (Australia) and New Zealand.
-You are a member of the New Zealand proceedings if prior to 23 July 2023 you opted in by executing:
+You are a class member of the New Zealand proceedings if:

 • a litigation funding agreement with CHC Investment Fund III Pty Ltd as trustee for CHC Investment Fund III; and

-• a retainer with Thorn Law.
+• a retainer with Thorn Law,

 The Class

-The class members in the NZ proceeding have been determined in the orders of Edwards J. You are a member of the New Zealand proceedings if prior to 23 July 2023 you opted in by executing:
+The class members in the New Zealand proceedings have been determined in the orders of Edwards J. You are a member of the New Zealand proceedings and represented by Hamilton Locke if:

 • a litigation funding agreement with CHC Investment Fund III Pty Ltd as trustee for CHC Investment Fund III (CHC); and

-• a retainer with Thorn Law.
+• a retainer with Thorn Law,

 If you have not opted into the New Zealand Proceedings but consider that you are eligible to join and wish to do so, please contact us.